RegularTetragon/Lua-First-Class-Types/README.md

 a hash table it is likely possible to apply these type constraints to that table to allow for strongly typed local and global variables.

+By implementing Types at runtime from within Lua types are first class as they are all effectively objects.
+Eat your heart out SmallTalk.

 This project was developed for Dr. Finkels CS655 class by Vincent Mattingly.

 # Environment